Skip to main content

 Ced Hesse

-Ced HesseAs a Senior Fellow within the Climate Change group of the International Institute for Environment and Development (IIED), Ced is responsible for a portfolio of research and capacity-building work on locally led climate action in the drylands of East and West Africa.
-Together with local and national government, universities and civil society, the work focuses on strengthening in-country institutional responses to the climate crisis with an emphasis on enabling national and local government planning systems.
-The goal is to enhance the resilience of dryland economies and services that operate under current conditions of resource variability, with strong community engagement, social inclusion and public accountability.
+Ced is a senior associate of the International Institute for Environment and Development (IIED), specialising in locally-led climate action and resilience building in dryland regions of East and West Africa.
+He previously served as a Senior Fellow within the Climate Change group of IIED, where he managed a portfolio of research and capacity-building initiatives.
+His work at IIED focused on strengthening institutional responses to the climate crisis in collaboration with local and national governments, universities, and civil society organisations, with a particular emphasis on enabling national and local government planning systems.
+The goal of these efforts was to enhance the resilience of dryland economies and services, operating under conditions of resource variability, through strong community engagement, social inclusion, and public accountability.

 Before joining IIED in 1997, Ced co-founded and managed the Arid Lands Information Network (ALIN), with offices in Dakar and Nairobi.
 He previously worked for Oxfam and what was then the International Livestock Centre for Africa (ILCA) in Mali.